recepbalibey/Citrus/README.md

 * Apility
 * AbuseIPDB

-The relationships derived from these services are mapped into a graphical relationship using [NetworkX](https://networkx.github.io) library.
+The relationships derived from these services are mapped into a graphical representation using [NetworkX](https://networkx.github.io) library.
 Based upon these relationships and the formation of graph-based feature clusters, captured telemetry is labelled to contribute to an intrusion detection data set, [LUFlow '20](https://github.com/ruzzzzz/LUFlow).
 An example of the nodes and their corresponding labels is presented below:

 <p align="center">